brentp/irelate/README.md

-        Related() []Relatable // A slice of related Relatable's filled by IRelate AddRelated(Relatable) // Adds to the slice of relatables SetSource() uint32    // Internally marks the source (file/stream) of the Relatable Less(other Relatable) bool // Determines order of the relatables (chrom, start) }
+        Related() []Relatable // A slice of related Relatable's filled by IRelate AddRelated(Relatable) // Adds to the slice of relatables SetSource() uint32    // Internally marks the source (file/stream) of the Relatable }
 ```